KumG/PolyrightSDK/README.md

 await connectionManager.AwaitServiceReadyAsync(token);
 ```

-Use StatusChanged event to be notified in case of status change.
+Use StatusChanged event to be notified in case of connection status change.

 ```csharp
 connectionManager.StatusChanged += (sender, args) =>